-Dean Chiang named an international fellow of Royal Swedish Academy
+Purdue engineering dean named an international fellow of Royal Swedish Academy

 “IVA’s mission is to improve society through the promotion of the engineering and economic sciences and the advancement of business and industry,” said Tuula Teeri, president of IVA.
-“Knowledgeable and talented fellows are crucial in order for the academy to fulfil that mission.
+“Knowledgeable and talented fellows are crucial in order for the academy to fulfill that mission.
 The recently inducted fellows – top names in the business community and recognized researchers – are a fantastic resource for the academy.”

-“I am deeply honored to receive this recognition from the Royal Swedish Academy.”
-Chiang said.
-IVA builds bridges between the business community, the public sector, academia and the political sphere.
+The organization describes itself as building bridges between the business community, the public sector, academia and the political sphere.
 New fellows are inducted annually.